 This post may contain affiliate links which means this website may earn a commission if you make a purchase through these links.
 More information in DISCLAIMER.

 Alba Adriatica ranks quite high on our list of favourite Italian coastal towns.
 With sandy beaches, waterfront bike paths and numerous bars, Alba Adriatica is a seaside resort with a lively nightlife.
-You can swim in the ocean, nap on the beach or take your bike for a spin along the waterfront or people watch day or night.
+You can swim in the ocean, nap on the beach or take your bike for a spin along the waterfront, or people-watch day or night.
 This is a place for fun and relaxation.

 Located in the Abruzzo region of central-eastern Italy, Alba Adriatica is on a stretch of the Adriatic Sea coast.
 It’s a popular summer destination for Italian families with many holiday apartments and hotels lining the main strip.
 We accidentally discovered it many years ago as we were trying to get to Rimini.
 After driving for hours through the mountains, we were tired and hungry.
 As it was getting darker and Rimini seemed still hours away, we pulled off the highway into the first town that we came across.
 We hit the jackpot.

-In the end, we never made it to Rimini and Alba Adriatica became one of our favourite Italian coastal towns.
+In the end, we never made it to Rimini, and Alba Adriatica became one of our favourite Italian coastal towns.
 We like it so much that we’ve explored the idea of getting a place here.
 After all, it’s good to live where you are comfortable.

 As the capital of Sardinia, Cagliari has it all.
 A city with history, culture, architecture and an extensive foodie scene that also has parks, beaches and wildlife.
 It’s not a surprise we fell in love with it from the start.

 While not as popular as other Italian destinations, Cagliari is one of our favourite Italian coastal towns.
 It’s the type of place where you can find something to do no matter what your taste.
 Explore its ancient history through the many museums and ancient streets as you wander around.
-Add a vibrant vibe of the city, where people spill onto patios and streets with gusto as they socialize and dine.
-Combine that with the relaxing outdoors and you have yourself a winning combination.
+Add a vibrant vibe to the city, where people spill onto patios and streets with gusto as they socialize and dine.
+Combine that with the relaxing outdoors, and you have yourself a winning combination.

 To learn more about Cagliari, check out the Ultimate Guide to Cagliari!